Get on the road to greener driving

 How long does it take to charge?
 There are three ways to charge.

-- Level 3 or DC CHAdeMO fast charger is a 30-minute charge to about 80%
+- Level 3 or DC CHAdeMO fast charger is a 40-minute charge to about 80%.

 - Level 1 (standard 3 prong outlet) or 110 take about 20 hours from 0% to a full battery.
 Most people plug in a few times a week and don’t completely deplete their battery and are able to recharge overnight at home.

 Can I install a fast charger in my home?
-Level 2 or 240 charging stations are affordable and can be installed relatively easily in most cases.
-Right now, some solar contractors are giving a $500 credit towards the electrical work to upgrade an outlet (adding a 240 plug) or hard-wire in a home charging station when you buy an EV and go solar.
-If you already have a 240 plug, you may be ready to just plug and play!
+Level 2 or 220 charging stations are affordable and can be installed relatively easily in most cases.
+If you already have a 220 plug, you may be ready to just plug and play!

 How does the LEAF do in the snow?
 The Vehicle Dynamic Control (VDC) system helps control the car in slippery conditions by using various sensors to control brake pressure and motor output.
 The car is no lightweight due to the large battery pack that lines the underbody of the car.
 Additionally, putting the car in “Eco mode” helps reduce torque to reduce slipping in the snow.
 “B-mode” more aggressively brakes the car for you when you take your foot off the gas so it not only regenerates the battery but also allows you to get away with a lot less time with your foot on the brake pedal.